PerfectlySoft/PerfectDocs/guide/StORM-Saving-Retrieving-and-Deleting-Rows.md

 	)
 ```

-The `.select` method takes advantage of parameter binding to protect from SQL Injection.
-Actually all methods do, but only a few core methods expose this and require knowledge of how Parameter Binding works.
+The `.select` method takes advantage of parameter binding to protect from SQL injection.
+Actually all methods do, but only a few core methods expose this and require knowledge of how parameter binding works.

 In the previous example, the parameter `$1` is used to signal that the first item in the array fed to `.params` should be used.
 The substitution will protect for data type and potential nasty input.